 o Traditional wood finishing, French polishing and waxing

 • What will I achieve?

-This short course gives students a thorough grounding in the safe and practical use of traditional wood staining and French polishing techniques, through practical demonstrations and hands-on experience.
-Students work on a personal re-finishing project under expert guidance, ensuring professional results.
+This course gives students a thorough grounding in the safe and practical use of traditional wood finishing and French polishing techniques, through practical demonstrations and hands-on experience.
+Students work on a personal wood finishing project under expert guidance, ensuring professional results.

 • Induction and Welcome to the School